johnmarkschofield/schof.org/content/technology/a-funny-thing-happened-on-the-way-to-the-url.md

 Title: A funny thing happened on the way to the URL
 Date: 2005-03-06 08:40
-Tags: iraq, civilians, warfare, physical security, bodyguard, obsolete
+Tags: war, physical security, obsolete

 [Del.icio.us](http://del.icio.us/) is a hip, cutting-edge bookmark-handling service.
 It lets you share bookmarks with other people